Back to blog

 A Practical Framework for Operating Under the Patchwork

 Given this complexity, what should a cross-border business actually do?
-Here is a six-step framework that works regardless of your home country or sector.
+Here is a seven-step framework that works regardless of your home country or sector.

 Step 1: Map Your EU Entity and Operational Footprint

 Start with an inventory: where are you registered, where do you have employees, where are your customers, where are your subcontractors?
 For each country where you have material presence, you need to determine whether NIS2 applies and which national regime governs.
-This is not a legal-only exercise — it requires input from your CFO, CISO, and operations leadership.
-Many organisations are surprised to discover that their Luxembourg holding structure triggers Luxembourg's NIS2 obligations even though the operational business sits elsewhere.
+This is not a legal-only exercise — it requires input from your CFO, CISO and operations leadership.
+Many organisations are surprised to discover that a Luxembourg holding structure triggers Luxembourg NIS2 obligations even though the operational business sits elsewhere.

 Step 2: Identify Your Main Establishment Per Article 26

-Under NIS2 Article 26, for most entities, the "main establishment" is the EU Member State where cybersecurity risk management decisions are predominantly taken.
-This is often your HQ but can diverge — for example, if your SOC or information security leadership is in a different country.
+Under NIS2 Article 26, for most entities the "main establishment" is the EU Member State where cybersecurity risk-management decisions are predominantly taken.
+This is often your HQ but can diverge — for example, if your SOC or information-security leadership sits in a different country.
 Get this determination in writing, signed off by legal.
-It drives your primary competent authority relationship and simplifies incident reporting.
+It drives your primary competent authority relationship and substantially simplifies incident reporting.

 Step 3: Build a Per-Country Compliance Matrix